Reports To: Director of Early Childhood

 - Successfully pass a background check and DCI fingerprinting

 While performing the duties of this job, the employee is regularly required to talk and hear.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.
-This position is primarily focused on time with children and will also need to sit and stand on the floor throughout the day, and bend, kneel, stoop, crawl and crouch to be at eye level with children.
-The employee may be required to regularly lift and/or move items up to 25 pounds and occasionally life and/or move up to 50 pounds.
+This position is primarily focused on time with children and will require prolonged periods of standing and walking throughout the program space.
+The employee will also need to sit and stand on the floor throughout the day, and bend, kneel, stoop, crawl and crouch to be at eye level with children.
+The employee may be required to regularly lift and/or move items up to 25 pounds and occasionally lift and/or move up to 50 pounds.
 The noise level in the work environment is usually moderate to high.

 Hours will vary based on business needs and may include days, evenings, weekends and holidays.
-Primarily a Monday through Friday schedule.
-Occasional travel will be required.
+Primarily Monday through Friday schedule.
+Typically, no travel will be required.